-As in most countries with aging populations, the rate of chronic and non-communicable "lifestyle" diseases now account for approximately 71% of all deaths.
-In 2021, the top causes of death were cardiovascular diseases, cancer, digestive and respiratory diseases, and diabetes.
+As in most countries with aging populations, the rate of chronic and non-communicable "lifestyle" diseases now account for approximately 85% of all deaths.
+In 2023, the top causes of death were cardiovascular diseases, cancer, neuropsychiatric conditions, diabetes, and digestive diseases.
 Preventable "external causes" such as car accidents, suicides, drownings, falls, and drug use resulted in about 4% of deaths.
-Communicable diseases like tuberculosis and hepatitis, infectious and parasitic diseases, and HIV/AIDS, also accounted for about 23% of deaths.

-Smoking, heavy alcohol consumption, physical inactivity, and poor diet result in rising rates of heart disease, high blood pressure. obesity. and diabetes, among other health issues For example, in 2021, the share of adults with diabetes was on par with the FU average while the fatality rate of liver disease was higher than the EU average.
+Communicable diseases like tuberculosis and hepatitis, infectious and parasitic diseases, and HIV/AIDS, also accounted for about 5% of deaths.
+III-defined diseases accounted for the remaining 3% of deaths disease, high blood pressure, obesity, and diabetes, among other health issues.
+For example, in 2021, the share of adults with diabetes was on par with the EU average while the fatality rate of liver disease was higher than the EU average.
 While the government has recently strengthened tobacco control legislation, initiatives to reduce alcohol consumption and obesity rates have seen few positive outcomes.